Cerebrum internal capsule

 1) Short association fibers

-* These fibers connects the adjacent area of the same lobe
+* These fibers connect the adjacent area of the same lobe

 * Connect distant areas of different lobes of the same hemisphere.